reverentgeek/okta.github.io/_source/_posts/2018-08-28-nginx-auth-request.md

 **Changelog:**

-* 2019-05-17: The Lasso project was renamed to Vouch in 2019, so all references to Lasso in this post have been updated to Vouch
+* May 17, 2019: The Lasso project was renamed to Vouch in 2019, so all references to Lasso in this post have been updated to Vouch